 Warming and hearty fall soup!
-My favourite miso soup from Japanese restaurants made a meal by adding soba noodles, tofu, mushrooms and kale.
-Made in 20 minuets with all ingredients you can keep in your cupboard and use for a variety of asian inspired dishes!
+Vegan Miso Noodle Soup: My favourite soup from Japanese restaurants made a meal by adding soba noodles, tofu, mushrooms and kale.
+Made in 20 minutes with all ingredients you can keep in your cupboard and use for a variety of asian inspired dishes!

 Miso: can be found in the international aisle of most grocery stores, or health food stores.
 It is made out of fermented soy beans or brown rice.
 I use white miso to make this soup.

 - 3 tbsp tamari (divided)*

 - 4-5 mushrooms

 - Sesame seeds, cilantro, nori, hot sauce to garnish

 - Preheat the oven to 350 degrees.

 - Chop mushrooms and tofu and toss in 2 tbsp of tamari.
 Bake for 20-30 mins.